MacsDickinson/blog/Snow/_posts/2013-10-30-Hack-Manchester-2013.md

 The future of Dr Clockwork
 =================

 The purpose of creating this service was nothing more than a bit of light hearted fun.
 That said we will probably extend it a little – just for the crack!
 We’ve already got [the obligatory twitter account][25] so we will probably add that as a new mechanism to ask questions.
 It would also be nice to display the messages on the website within conversations.
-Oh and the obvious thing for us to do is to sell all your mobile numbers to GCHQ ![:P][26]
+Oh and the obvious thing for us to do is to sell all your mobile numbers to GCHQ ! :P

 Thanks to the organisers
 ================